Paul Bunyan's boot print remains in western West Virginia

 Advertisement

-Though at the very edge of the Virginian frontier, already there was European activity on the river among the low hills, and here Washington famously observed some of the largest specimens of sycamore since recorded.
+Though at the very edge of the Virginian frontier, there was already European activity on the river among the low hills, and here, Washington famously observed some of the largest specimens of sycamore since recorded.

 "After passing these Hills (which may run on the River near a Mile), there appears to be another pretty good Bottom on the East side.
 At this place, we met a Canoe going to the Illinoies with Sheep, and at this place also, that is, at the end of the Bottom from the Kanhawa, just as we came to the Hills, we met with a Sycamore abt.
 60 yards from the River of a most extraordinary size, it measuring (3 feet from the Gd.)
 45 feet round, lacking two Inches, and not 50 yards from it was another 31.4 round (3 feet from the Gd. also.)

-"The 2d Bottom hinted at the other side (that is the one lying above the Bottom that reaches from the Kanhawa is that taken notice of the 30th Ulto., to lye in the shape of a Horse shoe, and must from its situation and quantity of level Ground be very valuable, if the Land is but tolerably good.
+"The 2d Bottom hinted at the other side (that is the one lying above the Bottom that reaches from the Kanhawa is that taken notice of the 30th Ulto., to lye in the shape of a Horse shoe, and must from its situation and quantity of level Ground be very valuable if the Land is but tolerably good.

 Advertisement